Complaints management system (CMS) and internal review policy

 - Complaints will be acknowledged and responded to in a timely manner.

-- Staff will communicate with clients regularly and at appropriate intervals about progress of their complaint.
+- Staff will communicate with complainants at appropriate intervals about progress of their complaint.

 - Timeframes for finalising both service delivery complaints and internal review requests are set out in the service delivery complaints procedure and the internal review requests procedure.

 - Complaints will be handled in a fair and objective manner.